serdarkuyuk/Credit-Default-Prediction/README.md

 - For this project the developed model is deployed to this server: https://creditdefaultsesame.herokuapp.com/

-- This server works as API.
+- The server works as API.
 Please use below code or "request_default.py" to make a request.
-You can change the innput by changeing payload in the file.
+You can change the input by changing payload in the file.

 ```python
 import requests